Lymph node removal (lymphadenectomy)

 Many types of cancer spread through the lymphatic system and nearby lymph nodes are one of the first places they spread to.
 If you have cancer, there are two main reasons why your doctor may suggest removing lymph nodes.

-Lymph nodes can often become swollen due to infection, as well as autoimmune diseases, and more rarely, cancer.
-Having swollen lymph nodes doesn’t mean that you’ll necessarily need your lymph nodes removed.
+Lymph nodes can often become swollen due to infection, because of autoimmune diseases, and more rarely, cancer.
+If you have swollen lymph nodes, it doesn’t mean that you’ll necessarily need your lymph nodes removed.
 Swollen lymph nodes often get better on their own.
-But if they don’t after a few weeks, contact your GP.
+But if they don’t after a month or so, contact your GP.

 Where are lymph nodes removed from?